antvis/G2/site/docs/manual/core/transform.en.md

 })();
 ```

-## Common conversions
+## Common Transform

-There are generally two common conversion functions:
+There are generally two common transform functions:

 - Prevent overlap
 - Data aggregation

 ### Prevent overlap

-One function of conversion is to prevent overlap.
+One function of transform is to prevent overlap.
 For example, the bars in the following data bar chart overlap.

 ```js | ob
 (() => {